lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 particularly well in New Hampshire and Rhode Island, it still performs best overall even if we remove those two states from consideration.

+### Conclusions of data analysis

+I find two results: one equivocal, one very strong.
+Depending on whether we weight the results of the OLS regression or the difference-in-means tests more, there may be a trade-off between the Polsby-Popper/Reock metrics and district homogeneity.
+There seems to be no trade-off for Convex Hull and human compactness.

+The data strongly support the claim that human compactness is the metric that best encompasses district homogeneity.
+Firstly, the coefficient estimates on the OLS regression show that human compactness has the largest negative correlation with spatial diversity.
+Secondly, the top plans under human compactness were significantly more homogeneous than the top plans under any other compactness metric.
+Lastly, the most humanly compact plans were also more homogeneous than average in eight out of ten of the states I analysed---compared to only three or four for the other metrics.
+These results are robust to different thresholds and different aggregation functions, and the *size of the differences* between human compactness and other compactness measures are also very large.

 # Discussion

 ## I found no consistent trade-off between compactness and communities of interest